← thoughts

 I rewrote TinyNuke's HVNC module as a standalone client-server and figured I'd write up some notes on how it works, broadly.

 Windows supports multiple desktop objects per session, and the visible desktop is just one of them.
-You can create another that runs in parallel, invisible to the user.
+You can create another desktop, switch a thread to it, and start processes there.
+Those processes still create normal windows and receive normal window messages, but they are attached to a desktop the user is not viewing:

 HDESK hDesk = CreateDesktopA("HiddenDesktop", NULL, NULL, 0, GENERIC_ALL, NULL);